 Corporate income tax needs to be filed within six months of the end of the fiscal year.
 For instance, if your tax year-end date is March 31st, your corporate income tax return must be filed by September 30th.

-(If you want to change your fiscal year end, How Do I Change My Fiscal Year End?
+(If you want to change your fiscal year end, How Do I Change My Fiscal Year End? explains the procedure.)

-How to File Corporate Income Tax
+How to File Corporate Tax

 The Canada Revenue Agency's Corporation Internet Filing page will tell you if your corporation qualifies and how to do this.

-Canadian corporations with annual gross revenue of more than $1 million must Internet file their corporate income tax.
+Canadian corporations with annual gross revenue of more than $1 million must internet file their corporate income tax.

 If you need to file a paper corporate income tax return, where you file it depends on where the corporation is.
 The T4012 - T2 Corporation - Income Tax Guide provides details on locations for filing paper corporate income tax returns for both resident and non-resident corporations.

-Corporate Income Tax Balance Due Dates
+Corporate Tax Balance Due Dates

-If the corporation has a balance owing on its corporate income tax, for most corporations, that tax balance must be paid within two months after the end of the tax year.
+If the corporation has a balance owing on its corporate income tax, for most corporations that tax balance must be paid within two months after the end of the tax year.

 However, Canadian-controlled-private corporations have three months to pay their income tax balance if they meet these conditions.